aadityasaini2004/Aaditya_Saini_CSEAIML_B_OchiDesigns/README.md

 1. Frontend Development – The user interviecation that help users to write a job cover letter, Interview preparation and Build
 Resume. a Next.js project that helps users create resumes, prepare for interviews, and write job cover letters using the Gemini AI API.
 It addresses real-world job search challenges by making the process easier and more efficient.
-A growth tool button further enhances career development. </p> <br>
+A growth tool button further enhances career development.  <br> <br>

+2. Backend and Database – The project Utilizes Inngest or Neon for database management, ensuring efficient data storage and retrieval. <br> <br>
+3. AI Integration – The Google Gemini API powers resume building, interview preparation, and job cover letter generation, providing AI-driven assistance to users. <br> <br>
+4. Industry Insights and Growth Tools – Weekly Updates on job trends and market insights help users stay ahead, while a dedicated growth tool button enhances career development.  <br> <br>

+</p> <br>
 <h1>Working Of Project</h1>
 1. Automatic Resume Building – Enable users to generate professional resumes quickly Using Ai
 2. Enhance Interview Preparation – Provide AI-driven insights and practice questions to improve interview skills.